1gravity/Kotlin-Bloc/website/docs/architecture/bloc/bloc.md

 A `Thunk` in the context of `Kotlin Bloc` is exactly what above definition implies, although its implementation and especially its execution is completely different from a Redux thunk.
 While the latter is a function, dispatched as an action to a Redux store and processed by the redux-thunk middleware, "our" thunk is not dispatched as an action but triggered the same way a reducer is triggered, by reacting to an `Action` that was sent to the `Bloc`.
 On top of that it's also:
 1. a suspending function
-2. takes a CoroutineScope as parameter (next to the `GetState`, `Action` and `Dispatcher` parameters)
-3. Actions are dispatched to the "next" thunk or reducer in the execution chain
+2. actions are dispatched to the "next" thunk or reducer in the execution chain

 Details can be found in [Thunk](./bloc/thunk).